U60NMTMiner/Arduino-Python_sensor_datalink/README.md

 Takes the data and uses a pandas dataframe to store it, then when it recieves the "!", it converts the dataframe into a .csv ("comma separated value") file that can be optionally imported into Google Sheets or Microsoft Excel to further analyze the data.

+The .csv files included here contain example data from an airspeed sensor and two MQ-2 gas smoke/flammable gas sensors.